 6 – Monitor and measure.

-Set up GA conversion goals so you can monitor and measure how your SEO strategy is generating leads.
+Set up GA conversion goals so you can track monitor and measure how your SEO strategy is generating leads.

 7 – Assess progress.